CrypticSignal/video-quality-metrics/README.md

 **What kind of graphs are created?**

-When using **feature [2]**, two types of graphs are created:
+When using feature **[2]**, two types of graphs are created:
-1. A graph where the average VMAF is plotted against the presets/CRF values.
-Here is an example:
+- A graph where the average VMAF is plotted against the presets/CRF values.
+If one opts to compare CRF values, the following type of graph will produced:

 ![CRF vs VMAF graph example](https://github.com/CrypticSignal/video-quality-metrics/blob/master/Example%20Graphs/CRF%20vs%20VMAF.png)

-2. A graph is created for each preset/CRF value, showing the variation of the VMAF/SSIM/PSNR throughout the video.
-Here's what a VMAF variation graph will look like:
+- A graph for each preset/CRF value, showing the variation of the VMAF/SSIM/PSNR throughout the video.
+An example is shown below.

 ![Example Graph](https://github.com/BassThatHertz/video-quality-metrics/blob/master/Example%20Graphs/VMAF.png)